NestorDR/radar-core/README.md

 # Radar Core — Financial Strategy Analyzer

 Radar Core is a Python application that downloads financial asset prices from Yahoo Finance, processes them with Polars DataFrames, and evaluates speculative trading strategies using performance metrics such as net profit and percentage of success.

-The project is under active development and continuous optimization.
+The project follows High Performance Practices, utilizing concurrent processing to analyze multiple symbols simultaneously, and is under active development and continuous optimization.

 ## Features
 - Yahoo Finance integration via yfinance for historical daily prices
 - High‑performance data processing using Polars
+- **Concurrent symbol analysis** using Python's `ProcessPoolExecutor` for scalability
 - Built‑in technical analysis and strategies (e.g., Moving Average and RSI‑based variants)
 - Performance metrics and logs (e.g., net profit, success rate)
-- Configurable settings (symbols, shortable assets, verbosity)
+- Configurable settings (symbols, shortable assets, verbosity, concurrency)

 ## Prerequisites
 - Python 3.13+